 What constitutes an extraordinary claim?
 Well, a claim is deemed to be extraordinary if it is not consonant with our background beliefs about the nature of the world.
 The background belief to justify rejecting reincarnation out of hand is the conviction that consciousness is a product of brains.

-The vast majority of scientists (if not philosophers) do not seem to have any awareness of the problematic nature of this brain produces consciousness hypothesis (see my other blog, in particular, this essay).
+The vast majority of scientists (if not philosophers) do not seem to have any awareness of the problematic nature of this brain produces consciousness hypothesis (see this blog post of mine).
 Even ignoring this problematic nature, there are profound counter-intuitive consequences.
-For example, it is difficult, if not impossible, to rescue the notion that our consciousness is causally efficacious.
-It seems to imply the notion of an enduring self is an illusion.
-It seems hard to reconcile anomalous cognition (telepathy and the like) with this hypothesis.
-Article says:
+For example, if the brain produces consciousness, it is difficult, if not impossible, to rescue the notion that our consciousness is causally efficacious.
+It also seems to imply the notion of an enduring self is an illusion.
+And it seems hard to reconcile anomalous cognition (telepathy and the like) with this brain hypothesis.

 As Max Planck once said: